BlissMediaSolutions/Catalyst-2024/README.md

 * Check the structure & encoding of the CSV file
 * Could have used a Class for Database queries - but PDO already an object, & having a wrapper for PDO didn't appear to make much sense.
 * Reduce\replace Global variables - possibly change these to Enum.

+#### Update - since refactor commits
+* Now making use of Directive class
+* setter (and getter) functions for Directive class not really needed - done for completeness & expandability.
+* MIME type of data file is now checked that its CSV
+* Removing Global variables